10th District Substance Abuse Program DBA New Beginnings CASA

 10th District Substance Abuse Program DBA New Beginnings CASA - McGehee, AR

 10th District Substance Abuse Program Dba New Beginnings Casa is a substance abuse treatment center located at 207 North 2nd Street in the 71654 zip code in Mcgehee, AR.
 The treatment center accepts men and women.
 10th District Substance Abuse Program Dba New Beginnings Casa offers suboxone prescription and buprenorphine maintenance.
-Some of the treatment approaches at 10th District Substance Abuse Program Dba New Beginnings Casa include brief intervention services, 12 step rehabilitation and DBT.
-It also offers group counseling and individual counseling services.
-In addition, it provides aftercare and continuing care and discharge planning.
-10th District Substance Abuse Program Dba New Beginnings Casa provides outpatient rehabilitation, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
+Some of the treatment approaches at 10th District Substance Abuse Program Dba New Beginnings Casa include motivational interviewing, trauma counseling services and anger management therapy.
+It also offers individual counseling and counseling for groups.
+In addition, it provides discharge planning and aftercare and continuing care.
+10th District Substance Abuse Program Dba New Beginnings Casa provides outpatient rehabilitation, regular outpatient treatment and IOT.

 Address: 207 North 2nd Street, McGehee, AR 71654